 Deggeller Attractions Inc. Midway

-Head to the Midway for 80+ rides and games, which require separate tickets.
-Our favorite is the Berry Big Wheel, located in the northeast corner of the festival — trust us, you can’t miss it.
+Head to the Midway for 80+ rides and games, each requiring a separate ticket or a special wristband.
+Our favorite is the Berry Big Wheel, located in the northeast corner of the festival — this year’s new wheel is the largest of its kind in the world.

 SUN ‘n FUN Aerospace Expo Kiddie Korral

-This area in the festival’s southeast corner is designed for the youngest fair-goers, featuring accommodations like stroller rentals, a mother + baby suite, family restrooms, and rides just for little ones.
+This area in the festival’s southeast corner is designed for pint-sized fair-goers, featuring accommodations like stroller rentals, a mother + baby suite, family restrooms, and rides just for little ones.

 Neighborhood Village

 This crafty section promises “a slice of Americana” on the northeast side of the grounds.
 Peruse handmade goods like decorated cakes, embroidery, scrapbooks, and quilts.
-You can also see the winners of competitions like the East Hillsborough Art Guild Show + the Photography Contest.
+You can also see art + photography competition winners.

 Youth livestock shows